 Common times people exercise their options

-Let’s start with two types of taxes you will need to keep in mind when exercising.
+There are two types of taxes you will need to keep in mind when exercising:

 To see how both of these taxes come into play with exercising stock options, we’ll be using the option payout graph below.
 This graph shows Kerri’s (our example employee) option payout as a function of Meetly’s (our example company) stock price.
 The option payout is represented by the yellow line.

 Kerri’s option payout is zero at any point when the stock price is below $1.
-That’s because her strike price of $1, so she would need to pay $1 to get $1 in return.
-As the stock price grows higher than $1, Kerri’s option payout starts to increase.
+That’s because, at her strike price of $1, she would need to pay $1 to get $1 in return.
+As the stock price grows higher than $1, Kerri’s option payout increases.

 If Kerri decides to exercise when the stock price is $5, her option payout is $4.
 That’s the $5 stock price minus her $1 strike price:

 Now let’s assume Kerri sells the stock when the stock price is $10.
-Her option payout here is $9.
-Again, the $10 stock price minus her $1 strike price:
+Her option payout here is $9, which is the $10 stock price minus her $1 strike price:

-So where does tax come into play here?
-Well, any gain before the exercise is treated as Ordinary Income tax (see graph below).
-One way to think about why is that Meetly let Kerri buy the stock for $1 when it was worth $5.
+Any gain before the exercise is treated as Ordinary Income tax (see graph below).
+One way to think about why this is the case is that Meetly let Kerri buy the stock for $1 when it was worth $5.
 This is almost the same as if they paid her that $4 difference, along with her income and salary.

-On top of that, any gain in the stock price after the exercise is treated as Capital Gains tax (see below).
-Because Kerri owns the stock at this point, any gain she makes at sale is a profit from selling as asset.
+Any gain in the stock price after the exercise is treated as Capital Gains tax (see below).
+Because Kerri owns the stock at this point, any gain she makes at sale is a profit from selling the asset.

 The main takeaway here is that Ordinary Income tax is almost double the Capital Gains tax rate, so it is favorable to maximize your Capital Gains tax.
 The smaller the gap between the yellow line and the red line, the better.

-Knowing that, let’s see the tax benefits of having ISO options (as apposed to NSO options).
+Knowing the benefits of Capital Gains tax in comparison to Ordinary Income tax, we can understand the tax benefits of having ISO options (as opposed to NSO options).

 The benefit of having ISOs is that you do not pay tax on the day you exercise.
 This contradicts the graph we just saw above, which actually shows the tax treatment of an NSO option.

-To visualize this, let’s go back to the graph we saw earlier for an NSO exercise.
+To visualize this, let’s return to the graph for an NSO exercise.
 With ISOs, the red line (Ordinary Income tax) goes away.
 That means you don’t have to pay tax until the day you sell the stock.

-That said, there is one other type of tax you need to consider when exercising ISO option: Alternative Minimum Tax (AMT).
+That said, there is one other type of tax you need to consider when exercising an ISO option: the Alternative Minimum Tax (AMT).
 AMT is a separate set of tax rules that include external factors like ISO exercises in your tax calculation.
-If the AMT calculation exceeds the normal amount, you will need to pay the greater of the two calculation.
-AMT can potentially be thousands of dollars, depending on your income and the gain you realize from the exercise.
+If the AMT calculation exceeds the normal amount, you will need to pay the greater of the two calculations.
+The AMT can potentially reach thousands of dollars depending on your income and the gain you realize from the exercise.

-So that is the main benefit of having ISO options: you do not have to pay tax on the day you exercise (unless you owe AMT).
-In order to receive that benefit, however, you need to meet certain holdings periods.
-We will cover those here.
+The main benefit of having ISO options is startup employees do not have to pay tax on the day they exercise their equity (unless you owe AMT).
+In order to receive that benefit, however, you need to meet certain holding periods.

 The holding period requirement states: the day you sell the stock needs to be at least 2 years after the day your options were granted, and 1 year after the day your options were exercised.